browserengineering/book/book/invalidation.md

         # ...
 ```

-That was a lot of changes, but in the end, we ended up protecting the
+In total, we ended up protecting the `style` field on DOM nodes and
-`style` field on DOM nodes and the `children`, `width`, and `zoom`
+the `children`, `width`, and `zoom` fields on `DocumentLayout` and
-fields on `DocumentLayout` and `BlockLayout` elements.
+`BlockLayout` elements.
+If you've been going through and adding the

-Go through your browser and make sure all references to these fields
+appropriate `read` and `get` calls, your browser should be close to
-use `get`; one tricky case is `tree_to_list`, which might have to deal
+working.
+There's one tricky case: `tree_to_list`, which might deal
 with both protected and unprotected `children` fields.
 I fixed this
 with a type test: